 - Offering simple code reuse through modules and helper functions

 - Creating easier pathways to hire more affordable talent

 - Leveraging data models for mapping common detections to different logging sources

 These advantages help a security team move fast while providing a business with incredible cost savings that far outweigh that of legacy SIEM solutions.
 Detection development time is reduced from weeks to hours with the usage of simple helper functions.
 This allows engineers to create libraries of common Python functions and pull them into any new detection.

 Another payoff is Python in a SIEM solution offers a much larger talent pool to hire from.
 Python is one of the top 3 most popular coding languages in the world with over 50% of developers stating they’ve had some exposure to it.
 The average salary for a Python developer is around $80,000 whereas a proprietary language coder may warrant a salary of at least $150,000.
 With it being easier to find talent in-house, Python also eliminates the need for 3rd-party services, reducing the total cost of SIEM operations in a security budget.
-In a recent case study from Panther, Guild Education was able to reduce its security bill by 40% with the help of Python-based detections.

 Ultimately, the benefits of Python can immediately outweigh any proprietary language SIEM offering.
 This is why Panther has opted to leverage Python as its primary coding language.
 Integrating a powerful and flexible coding base with the real-time analysis of Panther’s detection engine enables our platform to modernize the threat detection capabilities of security teams.